Frequently Asked Questions

 *Please note that you will need to register with the Ohio State ADA coordinator’s office in order to bring your Emotional Support Animal to our offices.

 What do I need to know as a parent or family member if I have a student in need of mental health support?

-If you have concerns and would like to discuss helpful options with your student, first familiarize yourself with our service options.
+If you have concerns and would like to discuss helpful options with your student, first familiarize yourself with the Mental Health and Well-being resources at Ohio State.
 If you need further assistance, do not hesitate to call Student Life's Counseling and Consultation Service and request a call back from a counselor at 614-292-5766.

-For more in-depth information and tips for families and loved ones, explore our Emotional Fitness blog written by Dr. Ryan Patel, Psychiatrist at CCS.
+For more in-depth information and tips for families and loved ones, check out our “Family and Loved Ones” page.

 I am worried about a student, what can I do?

 If the concern is life threatening, please contact 911, the Ohio State Police Department at 614-292-2121 or the Wexner Medical Center at 614-293-8333.

 If the situation is not life threatening, being supportive and encouraging the student to contact CCS is often the best first step.
 CCS does not contact students who do not contact us first out of respect for their privacy and independence.

 You can also recommend some of the available mental health support options available on campus.

 All students enrolled at Ohio State are eligible for services.
 Additionally, dependents of those students covered by the Ohio State Student Health Insurance Plan are eligible.